What is investigator-initiated research?

 - How this study started: Dr. Gardner noticed that his patients taking Secretin to help treat their pancreatitis seemed to feel better after receiving the medication.

 - How this clinical trial works: Patients come in for 3 days and get various doses of Secretin and their pain level is measured.

 - Results so far: 12 Dartmouth Hitchcock Medical Center (DHMC) patients have completed the study and most have seen an improvement in their immediate pain.

 - What's next?: Since there have been some positive results from this small study, the GI team will be setting up a larger placebo-controlled study involving other hospitals to further investigate the role of Secretin and the best dosing to help with pain from chronic pancreatitis.

 This study involves a group of inflammatory bowel disease (IBD) specialists from the US, Canada, and Australia; however, the program was started by DHMC's Dr. Corey Siegel in Gastroenterology.

 - The work: A web-based patient database is used to look at novel and controversial research topics in IBD.

 - Patients enter their own health and quality of life information in the database and agree to be available for future research studies.

 - Researchers gain an understanding of the broad range of personal, clinical, social, and economic variables contributing to the IBD patient's daily life.

-- The future: The research group collectively cares for over 10,000 IBD patients which means data on health outcomes and patient preferences will build up fast; the information from patients will ultimately help create more effective ways to deliver care to and educate IBD patients across the globe – an effort that began at Dartmouth-Hitchcock.
+- The future: The research group collectively cares for over 10,000 IBD patients which means data on health outcomes and patient preferences will build up fast; the information from patients will ultimately help create more effective ways to deliver care to and educate IBD patients across the globe – an effort that began at Dartmouth Hitchcock Medical Center and Clinics.